 However, in Puerto Rico that “too good to be true” option still won less than a majority (48.5%) in 1993, while statehood came in a close second at (46.5%).
 The 1993 ballot choice to actually be a “country,” “nation” or “Independent” came in a distant third at 4%.

 In 1998 and 2012 votes the “commonwealth” option again failed to win a majority, when it was defined accurately and honestly as it is – a federal territory with limited rights of local home rule that is subject to amendment or revocation by Congress.
-Presented with the valid options, 61% chose statehood.
+Presented with the valid options, 61% chose statehood in 2012.